SatoshiumAI/satoshium-us/anchor/schemas/integrity-reference-base-schema.md

 Anchor Version
 ```

-The Versioning page will later define when a change remains the same Integrity Reference and when it requires a new Anchor Identifier.
+The completed Versioning architecture defines when a change remains the same Integrity Reference and when it requires a new Anchor Identifier.

 ---